One of the greatest divides between orthodox archaeology/ancient history

 Philistines.

 Who were the Pelasgians?
-According to Redford " a vague and
+According to Redford " a vague and rather an

-Aegean." ( p.
-252) Redford at least points out the problems with
+252) Redford at least points out the problems with this in that the few

-this in that the few Philistine words known seem to be of Greek origin.
+Philistine words known seem to be of Greek origin.
+Of course this

-Greeks instead of vice versa.
-We will show in later lectures how the
+vice versa.
+We will show in later lectures how the tribe of Dan landed

-tribe of Dan landed in the Aegean and it is well attested by later Greek
+in the Aegean and it is well attested by later Greek historians.

 So once more because of the nature of the conventional chronology